 The Sydney Jewish Museum is dedicated to documenting and teaching the history of the Holocaust.
-The recently renovated world-class Museum challenges visitors’ perceptions of democracy, morality, social justice and human rights and places the Holocaust in its historical and contemporary context.
+The world-class Museum challenges visitors’ perceptions of democracy, morality, social justice and human rights and places the Holocaust in its historical and contemporary context.

 The newest addition to the Museum, The Holocaust and Human Rights permanent exhibition outlines human rights achievements and challenges, and focuses on some of the key human rights issues facing Australia today.
 The exhibition uses interactive media and new digital technologies to explore local issues pertaining to the rights of Refugees and Asylum Seekers; People with Disabilities; Indigenous People; and the LGBTIQ+ Community.
 This is one of the first permanent human rights exhibitions to open in a museum in Australia.

 The Museum has launched an app enabling visitors to hear the VOICES of Survivors during the Museum visit.
-Please download the SJM Voices app on your iphone here prior to your arrival.
-If you have an android phone, please ask at the admissions desk for assistance.
+Please download the SJM Voices app on your iPhone here prior to your arrival.
+If you have an Android phone, please ask at the admissions desk for assistance

 We advise during the week that adults visit after 1pm to avoid the large number of students in the mornings.

 Free guided tours are held on Tuesdays at 2pm, Thursdays at 2pm, and Sundays at 10.30am, 12pm, 1pm and 2pm.

 The Museum Gift Shop has a wide range of books, giftware, jewellery and Judaica.

 Access in the Museum library to over 2,481 testimonies from Holocaust survivors interviewed in Australia.

 The Museum library has a vast selection of books and information and our librarian can assist in finding related material that may be required.